haydn/ulm/README.md

     value: 7
 ```

-Which, by default, might be presented like this:
+Which might be presented like this:

 ```
 4 × 7
 ```

-But we could also layer over some information to explicitly define how it should be presented:
+We could also layer on some information to explicitly define how it should be presented:

 ```yaml
 type: root